zDylanSilva/HarryPotterGame/README.md

 # Harry Potter - Java RPG System

-This project is a basic simulation of characters and spells from the Harry Potter universe, developed in Java using Object-Oriented Programming (OOP) principles.
+This project is a basic simulation of characters and spells from the Harry Potter universe, developed in Java using Object-Oriented Programming (OOP) principles while following the Strategy Pattern.

 ---